syamprasadkr/SLAM_research/README.md

 # dr_slam
-Git for research on SLAM Algorithms
+Git for research on SLAM Algorithms.
+Please see the `skr` branch.